 The movie is set in a village in Nagercoil where our hero Engels Ramaswamy (Engels from French Philosopher Friedrich Engels who wrote the Communist Manifesto and Ramaswamy from Periyar E. V. Ramasamy, Father of Dravidan movement) lives with his mother, four sisters and grandfather.
 Engels, who is a small TV reporter has been trying to stop a project from a self prophesied god man Bhagavathi Baba which would take over all their lands for 6 long years.
 When he visits an old deserted temple that his family owned, he finds a heroine in his aid — An actual goddess.

 Most of the acting in this is believable and R.J Balaji (who is also the director) pulls off the lead character with great comedic timing and over the top antics.
 He is aided by Urvashi who plays his mother with that ease seen in all her movies this OTT release season.
 In Soorarai Pottru, Putham Pudhu Kaalai and now Mookuthi Amman, she plays an aging over the top comedic mother character with one emotional scene in there for her to shine (and shine she does).
-Nayanthara looks regal playing a literal goddess 👸 Whether it’s the Amman character where she is a whole jewellery or the chilling silk sarees, she manages to lead with her magnificent screen presence.
+Nayanthara looks regal playing a literal goddess 👸 Whether it’s the Amman character where she is an entire jewellery or the chilling silk sarees, she manages to lead with her magnificent screen presence.

 Cinematography and Soundtrack